Simple Wardrobe: My Progress So FarFebruary 25, 2013

 I thought they would be shocked, I expected them to whine that they forgot this or that and that their room was empty and all their stuff was gone.
 Instead, my little boys squealed with delight, spun around in their room with their arms all extended, and immediately started playing with the items on the shelf.

 For a week, they played happily in their room.
-They weren’t constantly dragging things out into the rest of the house, they weren’t whining that they didn’t want to play in their room (I had to pry them out of it!).
+They weren’t constantly dragging things out into the rest of the house, they weren’t whining that they didn’t want to play in their room (I had to pry them out of it!)
 And then it hit me…

 They were no longer in a physical environment they found oppressive.
 They actually LIKED their personal space and without all the extra stuff, they enjoyed what they still had… the stuff that was most important to them… even more.

-It changed my view of possessions and space and the human condition forever.
+This experience changed my view of possessions and space and the human condition forever.
 And now, so many years later, I’m applying that lesson to my own space.
 I’ve done it before to a much smaller degree… but now, I’m clearing the shelves and putting back only what really matters to me and the rest of the stuff… what’s left in the middle of the floor of my cabin… is being discarded.